mrderiu/Neuronal_Network_MLP/README.md

 * The first number (in_features) is the number of values the layer receives as input.
 * The second number (out_features) is the number of values (or neurons) the layer produces as output.

-The following the details of the different layers:
+The following are the details of the different layers:

 * First Layer: nn.Linear(8, 12) --> Receives 8 input values and produce 12 output values.
 This means that each input sample is represented as a vector of 8 numbers, and the layer transforms it into a new vector containing 12 values.
 * Second Layer: nn.Linear(12, 8) --> The previous layer produced 12 values, so this layer must accept exactly 12 inputs.
 It transforms those 12 values into a new representation containing 8 values.
 * Output Layer: nn.Linear(8, 1) --> The final hidden layer produces 8 values.
 The output layer combines these into a single output value.

 The numbers determine the capacity of the network.
 For example, nn.Linear(8, 12) does not mean that the dataset has 12 features.
-It simply means that it receives 8 numbers, compute a richer internal representation using 12 neurons.
+It simply means that the layer receives 8 numbers and computes a richer internal representation using 12 neurons.
 Likewise, nn.Linear(12, 8) compresses those 12 learned features into 8 new features.
 The hidden layers are learning increasingly useful representations of the input data.

 The numbers 12 and 8 correspond to the number of neurons in the hidden layers.
 A neuron computes output = activation(weight × input + bias).
 Each neuron learns a different pattern from the input data.